-As an Amazon Associate, to comply with Federal Trade Commission (FTC) regulations, it is hereby noted that the purchasing links here are direct links (#ad links) to Amazon.
+As an Amazon Associate, to comply with Federal Trade Commission (FTC) regulations, I note that the purchasing links are direct (#ad) links to Amazon.

-After reading and marking up my hard copy, I’m now listening to this gem for the third time.
-It’s fantastic — full of expertise for beginning through advanced writers.
-If you’re serious about being a story writer, I wholeheartedly recommend that you get it and read it (or listen to it) now.
+After reading and marking up my hard copy, I now listen to this gem yearly.
+Whether you’re an advanced writer or just beginning, this book is full of expertise to use.
+If you’re serious about being a story writer, get this book and breathe in its wisdom.

 Stein On Writing: A Master Editor of Some of the Most Successful Writers of Our Century Shares His Craft Techniques and Strategies,